nathenharvey/customink.github.com/source/_posts/2012-05-26-5-things-you-always-wanted-to-know-about-chef.markdown

 Level-up your Chef skills by learning about these areas of Chef:

 * **Attribute Precedence** - Role, environment, cookbook, data bag?
 Which attribute value will be used in my chef run?
-Walk through an example that will show you which value gets applied in your chef run.
 * **Encrypted Databags** - Chef 0.10 brought us encrypted databags.
 We'll look at how to create and use databags and how to keep them up-to-date in your repository.
 * **LWRP** - What is a LWRP?
 How and why do you create one?
 We'll look at a couple of sample LWRPs and learn how to build a simple one.
 * **Error Handlers** - Demystify exception and report handlers by writing a simple one and seeing examples of how they work in the wild.